 The first email you send out would contain a link to the lead magnet you promised on your form.
 The first email can be scheduled to go out immediately after someone subscribes through your form.

 Next, you can schedule the second email to be sent six days later or anytime you want.
 You can create and schedule as many emails as you want to be ‘dripped’ to your subscribers.

 A sequence is basically a collection of automated emails that are segmented based on the interest of subscribers.

-I’ll talk more on that when I’m sharing some list building strategies with you.
+I’ll talk more about that when I’m sharing some list-building strategies with you.